cirosantilli/latex-submodule/readme.md

 ## POSIX

-This is designed to rely only on basic [POSIX 7 command line utilities](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/contents.html) such as `sh`, `cd` or `find`, and include extra utilities only when absolutelly necessary.
+This is designed to rely only on basic [POSIX 7 command line utilities](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/contents.html) such as `sh`, `cd`, `ln` or `find`, and include extra utilities only when absolutelly necessary.

 This means that it will be easier to use this project in a Linux distro or MAC-OS, since those are largely POSIX compliant out-of-the-box.

-Although Windows is not POSIX compliant out of the box, you can easily install most POSIX utilities in one go with either mingw or cygwin.
+Windows is not POSIX compliant out-of-the-box, but you can easily install most POSIX utilities in one go with packages such as mingw or cygwin.
-Remember that those utilities must be in your PATH.
+Remember that the utilities must be in your PATH.

 ## non-POSIX